TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-07-why-you-should-combinde-symfony-console-and-dependency-injection.md

     There are plenty of such posts out there, even in Pehapkari community blog: [Best Practice for Symfony Console in Nette](https://pehapkari.cz/blog/2017/06/02/best-practice-for-symfony-console-in-nette/) or [Symfony Console from the Scratch](https://pehapkari.cz/blog/2017/01/05/symfony-console-from-scratch/).
     <br>
     But nobody seems to write about **the greatest bottleneck of Console applications - static cancer**.
 Why is that?
-tweet: "A new post on my blog: ..."
+tweet: "A new post on my blog: Why You Should Combine Symfony Console and Dependency Injection"
+tweet_image: "/assets/images/posts/2018/cli-app-di/cli-app-di.png"
 ---

 ## 1. Current Status in PHP Console Applications